aconchillo/guile-jwt/README.md

 ## Procedures

-- (**jwt-encode** payload secret #:key algorithm header) : Creates a new JWT with the given /payload/ and the specified /secret/.
-Throws /jwt-invalid-algorithm/ if a not supported or invalid algorithm is provided.
+- (**jwt-encode** payload secret #:key algorithm header) : Creates a new JWT with the given *payload* and the specified *secret*.
+Throws *jwt-invalid-algorithm* if a not supported or invalid algorithm is provided.

-  - /algorithm/ : symbol specifying signing algorithm.
+  - *algorithm* : symbol specifying signing algorithm.
 Defaults to HS256.
-  - /header/ : association list with additional header fields.
+  - *header* : association list with additional header fields.

   **Returns** : a JWT string.

-- (**jwt-decode** jwt secret #:key verify) : Decodes the given JWT /jwt/ with the specified /secret/.
+- (**jwt-decode** jwt secret #:key verify) : Decodes the given JWT *jwt* with the specified *secret*.
 The algorithm to verify the signature will be extracted from the JWT header.

-  - /verify/ : verify JWT signature and fields.
+  - *verify* : verify JWT signature and fields.
 Defaults to true.

   **Returns** : a hash-table with the payload.

   **Throws**

-  - /jwt-invalid-algorithm/ : if a not supported or invalid algorithm is found in the header.
+  - *jwt-invalid-algorithm* : if a not supported or invalid algorithm is found in the header.
-  - /jwt-invalid/ : if the JWT is invalid.
+  - *jwt-invalid* : if the JWT is invalid.

 ## Examples